 O Açoriano Oriental

-The newspaper is founded in 1835, being one of the oldest Portuguese newspapers.
+The newspaper is founded in 1835 and is one of the oldest Portuguese newspapers.
 It is published daily and in Portuguese.
 The center of the newspaper is Ponta Delgada in Azores, Portugal.

 O Mirante is a regional newspaper published weekly.
 Since 2002, it is available as an online newspaper as well.
 Daily updates are available on the online website.
 It has been published since 1987.

-There are mainly three sports newspapers in Portugal: Record, O Jogo, and A Bola.
+There are mainly three sports Portugal newspapers: Record, O Jogo, and A Bola.

-It has been being published in Lisbon since 1949.
+It has been published in Lisbon since 1949.
 It covers mainly updates about football events.
-Record was also the third best-selling newspaper in Portugal in 2007.
+The record was also the third best-selling newspaper in Portugal in 2007.